 Pollution hotspots methodology

-Friends of the Earth has analysed data and identified 27% of neighbourhoods in England classify as "pollution hotspots" for nature and wildlife.
+Friends of the Earth has analysed data and identified that 27% of neighbourhoods in England classify as "pollution hotspots" for nature and wildlife.

 In this analysis we refer to "neighbourhoods".
-These are Lower Super Output Areas (LSOAs), which are geographic areas with similar population sizes that were primarily designed for the Census but have widespread use for a range of spatial data.
+These are Lower Layer Super Output Areas (LSOAs), which are geographic areas with similar population sizes that were primarily designed for the Census but have widespread use for a range of spatial data.
 LSOAs have an average population of 1,500 people or 650 households.

 Identifying nature pollution hotspots

-Air, water, light, and noise pollution data was assessed within each neighbourhood in England to determine whether pollution levels breached thresholds deemed to be damaging to nature and wildlife.
+Air, water, light and noise pollution data was assessed within each neighbourhood in England to determine whether pollution levels breached thresholds deemed to be damaging to nature and wildlife.

 Using the 4 pollution categories, each neighbourhood had pollution levels above thresholds for between 0 and 4 types of pollution.
 We categorised nature and wildlife pollution hotspots as those where pollution levels for all 4 types of pollution were above thresholds deemed damaging to wildlife and nature, ie where air, water, noise and light pollution are all likely to be negatively impacting on the biodiversity of neighbourhoods.